scottcanoe/tbp.drone/README.md

 - The project is not yet running end-to-end
 - Main challenges we're working on:
   - Retrieving accurate location and pose data from drone imagery
-  - Constructing coherent 3D point clouds from multiple viewpoints and mapping them into world coordinates.
+  - Constructing coherent 3D point clouds from multiple viewpoints and mapping them into a common reference frame.
+This capability is built-in to Monty, but it requires accurate depth data we do not currently possess.
   - Building out the environment/dataset/dataloader pipeline.
 Until this is complete, we won't have runnable monty experiments.
 In particular, we need to implement the 'saccade-over-image' behavior used in other environments.
   - Integration with Monty's object recognition pipeline